Derech Etz Chaim: Educational philosophy

 A stated goal is to allow students to build a strong foundation in Judaism before beginning university studies.

 Daily Schedule

-The daily schedule is divided into three major study segments: Morning seder is devoted to in depth study, followed by a lecture.
-The afternoon is a lighter program including group review and with the expectation of covering large amounts of material.
+The daily schedule is divided into three major study segments: Morning seder is devoted to Iyun [in depth study] of Talmud, followed by a lecture.
+The afternoon is devoted to Bikiyus [basic understanding of text] including group review and with the expectation of covering large amounts of material.
 Evenings are open study as per the students choice.

 Classes are offered on a variety of subjects including Chumash, Halacha, Machshava, Parshat Hashavua, Sefer Hachinuch, and Mussar.

 Student life

 The DEC facility is a four-story villa containing the dormitory, dining room, weight room, lounge areas, Beit Medrash and Shiur rooms.
 Each floor has views overlooking the Jerusalem Forest.
 Shabbos and Yom Tov meals take place in Yeshiva twice a month.
 DEC participates annually in the American Flag Football League in Israel each fall/winter.
 In 2009, Derech Etz Chaim became the Flag Football Champions of the AFI league.

 During the year program the school provides a number of trips around Israel.